RyanNgCT/CS2105/Week 3/Lecture 3 - DNS and Socket Programming.md

 			- manages domains below them
 			- can also be maintained by ISPs

+		- the list of root DNS servers is hard-coded with every device

 	- Local DNS Server
 		- does not belong to the hierarchy of DNS servers
 		- sits on the local network (i.e. university campus network, company, residential ISPs)